 - Demonstrate an innovative approach to how we think about neighborhoods and leadership for how we solve the problems within them

 Some previous recipients of the Jane Jacobs Medal include 2007 lifetime leadership winner Barry Benepe, co-founder of Greenmarket, who saw the opportunity to merge the economic needs of struggling local farmers with the need for fresh and affordable produce in New York City.
 Today, Greenmarket is the largest farmer's market program in the U.S., serving nearly 100,000 people a week.
 The Jane Jacobs 2008 medal for new ideas and activism was awarded to Alexie Torres-Fleming, founder of Youth Ministries for Peace and Justice (YMPJ) in the South Bronx for her commitment to the power behind organizing the youth of a community to become the next generation of activists and the leading voices for peace and justice.
-Finally, the Jane Jacobs 2009 medal for new ideas and activism was awarded to Damaris Reyes, Executive Director of Good Old Lower East Side (GOLES), for her work through GOLES to preserve housing, tenant's rights and economic viability.
+The Jane Jacobs 2009 medal for new ideas and activism was awarded to Damaris Reyes, Executive Director of Good Old Lower East Side (GOLES), for her work through GOLES to preserve housing, tenant's rights and economic viability.
 The Jane Jacobs 2010 medal for new ideas and activism was awarded to Joshua David and Robert Hammond, co-founders of Friends of the Highline for their vision and collaboration in transforming the once derelict High Line elevated railroad into one of New York City's most unique parks.
 Last year the Jane Jacobs Medal for Lifetime Leadership was given to Jane Rosenthal and Robert DeNiro for their founding of Tribeca Film Institute and the economic opportunity created by the spurring of the television and film production industry in New York City.
 The 2012 Jane Jacobs Medal for New Ideas and Activism was shared between NYC Department of Transportation Commissioner Jeanette Sadik-Khan and Transportation Alternatives Executive Director Paul Steely White for their transformation of the city streets to better enable and encourage walking and bicycling-riding.

-The 2010 Rockefeller Foundation Jane Jacobs Medal winners will be announced in July of this year.
-The Medals will be awarded to the recipients at a reception in September 2010.
+The 2012 Rockefeller Foundation Jane Jacobs Medal winners will be announced in July of this year.
+The Medals will be awarded to the recipients at a reception in Autumn 2012.

 Since 2007, the Jane Jacobs Medal has been administered by the Municipal Art Society of New York (MAS).
 In conjunction with the Jane Jacobs Medal, and with the goal of expanding public appreciation of the work and legacy of this pioneering activist, MAS sponsors related walking tours and the annual Jane Jacobs Forum.